puppetlabs/puppet-docs/source/guides/configuring.markdown

 * Puppet Enterprise's confdir is `/etc/puppetlabs/puppet`.
 * Most open source Puppet distributions use `/etc/puppet` as Puppet's confdir.
-* If you are unsure where the confdir is, run `sudo puppet --configprint confdir` to locate it.
+* If you are unsure where the confdir is, run `sudo puppet agent --configprint confdir` to locate it.

 #### Windows Systems